appsplash99/vite-react-ts-tailwind-eslint-prettier-starter/README.md

-# vite-react-tailwind-eslint-prettier-starter
+# vite-react-ts-tailwind-eslint-prettier-starter
-A boilerplate template to scaffold your next React Project with vitejs + tailwindcss + eslint + prettier
+A boilerplate template to scaffold your next React Project with vitejs + typescript + tailwindcss + eslint + prettier

+## Instructions:
+- use via template or `git clone repo`
+- run `yarn install`